pghvlaans/sbotools/man/sbotools.hints.5.md

 ## NAME

-**sbotools.hints** - blacklist and optional dependency requests for **sbotools**
+**sbotools.hints** - script-specific hints for **sbotools**

 ## DESCRIPTION

-The */etc/sbotools/sbotools.hints* file is used to blacklist scripts and request optional dependencies.
+The */etc/sbotools/sbotools.hints* file is used to give sbotools hints about individual scripts.
+Three kinds of hints are recognized:

+• blacklist

+• optional reverse dependencies

+• automatic reverse dependency rebuilds

+Please note that all requests apply equally to the *compat32* versions of the scripts; specific requests for *compat32* scripts are unsupported.

 If a script is blacklisted, it can neither be included in build queues nor removed by [sboremove(1)](sboremove.1.md).
 To blacklist a script, place it on its